justpy-org/justpy/docs/tutorial/request_object.md

 jp.justpy(demo_function)
 ```

-Try entering http://127.0.0.1:8000/?number=5&name=Smith for example.
 The request object has several attributes.
-One of them is the Python dictionary `request.query_params` which as its name implies, includes the keys and values of the URL parameters.
-In the program above we iterate over this dict and add to the page all the keys and their corresponding values.
+One of them is the Python dictionary `request.query_params` which includes the keys and values of the URL parameters.
+In the program above we iterate over this dictionary and add to the page all the keys and their corresponding values.

 ## Dog Example